splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

 .. raw:: html

    <embed>
-      <h2 id="ii-add-incident-workflow">Skyler adds the payment schedule to the incident workflow in the incident policy for the payment service</h2>
+      <h2 id="ii-add-incident-workflow">Skyler adds the payment schedule to the incident workflow</h2>
    </embed>

 Skyler adds the payment schedule as the first step in the incident workflow for the incident policy for the payment service.